uunlu/bojanv91.github.io/Snow/_posts/2015-10-24-opinionated-request-response-with-metadata-every-day-use-with-aspnet-webapi.md

         "personId": 1,
     }

-As a response the server returns the newly created person ID and metadata containing a success message.
-Returning such response makes things easier for the client apps developers.
+The server returns the newly created person ID and the metadata containing a success message in its response.
+Returning such a response makes things easier for client app developers.
 Why we are returning the person's ID is a common understanding, but why we are returning a message text stating the success of the operation is more interesting.
-We keep all success and error messages on the server, easily i18n-ed so the client apps don't need manage them at all.
-Let's say you have Android, iPhone, Windows Phone and Web App as consumers of your API.
-You want consistency in the operation messages (among other things), and you don't want to manage them on all platforms.
+We keep all success and error messages on the server, easily i18n-ed so the client apps don't need to manage them at all.
+Let's say you have Android, iPhone, Windows Phone and Web Apps as consumers of your API.
+You want consistency in the operation messages (among other things), and you don't want to manage them seprately for all those platforms.
 API's messages are the source of truth.
-Why I am embedding `message` into `metadata` field?
-Why the `metadata` field? - It's simple, I don't know what the future requirements may give to us, so I make this assumption that in future requirement additional fields will be needed besides a `message` .
-Maybe you are making use of some parts of Hypermedia and you'll need to send the fields label names with their data types to your smart client, which can compose it's UI from the metadata.
+Why am I embedding `message` into `metadata` field? - It's simple, I don't know what the future requirements will be, thus, I make this assumption that in future requirement changes, some additional fields can be needed other than a simple `message` .
+Perhaps, you are making use of some parts of Hypermedia and you'll need to send the fields label names with their data types to your smart client, which can compose it's UI from the metadata.
 Maybe.
-This way I am sure that I reduce the risk of breaking changes.
+This way, I am sure that I reduce the risk of breaking my code.

-Now let's look into the `metadata` usage for paged list items.
+Now, let's look into the `metadata` usage for paged list items.

 ### Response: Paged list